jeremyfix/docker/headless-nvidia-parrot-sphinx-host-display/README.md

     # Should output
     direct rendering: Yes

+To start sphinx server for anafi

+    make run-anafi4k

-To start gzserver
+To start sphinx server for bebop2

-    make run
+    make run-bebop2

 Ressources